ChrisW-priv/PersonalVault/notes/Differential equations.md

 ---
-title: "Differential equations"
+categories: []
 date: 2025-02-14
-description: ""
+description: No description provided.
 tags:
-  - "zettlekasten"
+- zettlekasten
-categories: []
+title: Differential equations
 ---

 Differential equations arise when it's easier to describe change rather that absolute amounts.
 For example system of 3 bodies in space pulled by gravitational forces is such system.